 Premier Physical Therapy works with you to develop a personalized rehabilitation program that caters to your specific needs and objectives.
 Whether you are suffering from the fallout of shoulder surgery, knee replacement surgery, or your back has artificial discs, you deserve a customized rehabilitation plan.

-That's why we create specialized plans for every one of our clients â we never provide treatment based on someone's general characteristics or levels of pain.
+That's why we create specialized plans for every one of our clients - we never provide treatment based on someone's general characteristics or levels of pain.
 Plus, unlike many physical therapy centers, our team undergoes advanced training in the Mulligan Concept and McKenzie Method.
 The bottom line At Premier Physical Therapy, you can rely on receiving compassionate, complete support using the latest physical therapy techniques and equipment, such as dry needling.

 We also utilize technologies such as the Alter-G Unweighting System and Pneumex Unweighting System.

 The Pneumex unweighting system is designed to decrease pain and increase strength by providing controlled, precise, weightless motion for the spine or injured joint.
-Premier Physical Therapy is the sole provider in the Goose Creek, SC, area to offer this pain-free Pneumex technology.
+Premier Physical Therapy is the sole provider near the Goose Creek, SC, area to offer this pain-free Pneumex technology.

 Our physical therapy clinic provides relief for nearly every area of your body, including your: